 Idaho state has a crime against persons every 29.1 minutes.
 In 2019, crimes against persons totaled 18,065, a 3.94% decrease from 2018.

 If your holiday season has not gone as planned, and you face charges for a crime, our skilled criminal defense attorney can help.
-At Hooper Law Offices, we specialize in cases for:
+At Aaron Hooper, Attorney at Law, we specialize in cases for:

 - Felony DUIs